svgdotjs/svg.js/README.md

 rect.animate().rotate(45).skew(25, 0)
 ```

-You can also animate non-numeric unit values unsing the `attr()` method:
+You can also animate non-numeric unit values using the `attr()` method:
 ```javascript
 rect.attr('x', '10%').animate().attr('x', '50%')
 ```